vitorheidrich/q2-srs/README.md

 <center><img src = "https://github.com/vitorheidrich/q2-srs/blob/main/example_data/table.png?raw=true"></center>

 #### 1) Running SRScurve
 To run `SRScurve` the only required input is the OTU/ASV table.
-However, `SRScurve` is highly customizable, allowing different alpha diversity indices, a comparison with repeated rarefying and many other analytical/aesthetic options<!-- (check the SRS practical guide [paper](https://doi.org/10.7717/peerj.9593) for details)-->.
+However, `SRScurve` is highly customizable, allowing different alpha diversity indices, a comparison with repeated rarefying and many other analytical/aesthetic options<!-- (see the SRS practical guide [paper](https://doi.org/xxx) for details)-->.
 Please run `qiime srs SRScurve --help` to see the full options.

 `SRScurve` usage example with the `table.qza` from the `example_data` folder (see `table.qzv` for details):
 ```